wbond/package_control_channel/.github/PULL_REQUEST_TEMPLATE.md

 You can speed up the process
 by [running some tests locally](https://packagecontrol.io/docs/submitting_a_package#Step_7).

+You can trigger @packagecontrol-bot to re-evaluate your pull request by pushing a commit or closing and reopening your pull request.
+Do **NOT** open a new pull request!

 In general, make sure you:

  1. Used `"tags": true` and not `"branch": "master"`